tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 This document makes several prescriptions regarding the following key exchange methods in TLS, most of which have been superseded by better options:

-1. This document deprecates the use of RSA key exchange in TLS.
+1. This document deprecates the use of RSA key exchange.

-2. It limits the use of Diffie Hellman key exchange over a finite field to avoid, to the extent possible, known vulnerabilities and improper security properties.
+2. It limits the use of Diffie Hellman key exchange over a finite field to avoid, to the fullest extent possible, known vulnerabilities and improper security properties.

 3. It discourages the use of static elliptic curve Diffie Hellman cipher suites.

+Note that these prescriptions apply only to TLS 1.2 since TLS 1.0 and 1.1 are deprecated by {{!RFC8996}} and TLS 1.3 either does not use the affected algorithm or does not share the relevant configuration options.

 --- middle

 # Introduction

-TLS supports a variety of key exchange algorithms, including RSA, Diffie Hellman over a finite field, and elliptic curve Diffie Hellman (ECDH).
+TLS 1.2 supports a variety of key exchange algorithms, including RSA, Diffie Hellman over a finite field, and elliptic curve Diffie Hellman (ECDH).

 Diffie Hellman key exchange, over any group, comes in ephemeral and